Small Business Administration (“SBA”) Loan Programs

-- Schell Bray posting on the Families First Coronavirus Response Act – Emergency Paid Sick Leave, Emergency Family and Medical Leave Expansion and Related Tax Credits.
+- Schell Bray posting on the Families First Coronavirus Response Act (FFCRA)– Emergency Paid Sick Leave, Emergency Family and Medical Leave Expansion and Related Tax Credits.

 Employee Retention Tax Credit and Deferral of Employment Tax Payments

-- IRS Explanation of the Employee Retention Tax Credit – A refundable tax credit of up to $5,000 per employee with respect to wages paid by an eligible employer whose business has been financially impacted by COVID-19.
+- IRS Explanation of the Employee Retention Tax Credit – A refundable tax credit of up to $5,000 per employee with respect to wages paid after March 12, 2020 and before January 1, 2021 by an eligible employer whose business has been financially impacted by COVID-19.

 - The CAA extends the Employee Retention Tax Credit until July 1, 2021 and expands the credit.
 EY has published a Tax News Update summarizing the modifications to the Employee Retention Tax Credit and certain other credits.

 - IRS Guidance on the Employee Retention Tax Credit including clarification regarding the retroactive repeal of rule initially making the credit unavailable to borrowers under the PPP loan program, including further amplification of such guidance.

 Other Tax Provisions of the Coronavirus Aid, Relief and Economic Security (CARES) Act and the Consolidated Appropriations Act, 2021 (CAA)

 Temporary Above the Line Charitable Contribution Deduction and Relaxation of Limitations

 - A posting on the North Carolina Center for Nonprofits website includes a brief description of the $300 charitable deduction allowable under the CARES Act to non-itemizers in 2020 and the relaxation of the 60% and 10% income limitations on charitable contribution deductions for individuals and corporations, respectively.